How Home Loans Work In Singapore

 1. Fixed Rate Loans

-Fixed rate loan, as the term suggests, offers a fixed interest rate that does not change for the contracted period – even if the market falls.
-Only after a certain fixed rate period is over does the interest becomes variable.
+Fixed rate loan, as the term suggests, offers a fixed interest rate that does not change for the contracted period – even with market fluctuations.
+Only after a certain fixed rate period ends does the interest become variable.

-Floating rate or variable rate housing loans offers varying rate which is tied to a reference rate, for example, Singapore interbank offered rate (SIBOR) or LIBOR.
+Floating rate (or variable rate) housing loans offers a varying rate which is tied to a reference rate such as the, Singapore Interbank Offered Rate (SIBOR) or LIBOR.
 The rate goes up if the reference rate goes up – and vice versa.

-How To Find Out If I am Eligible for HDB Loan?
+How Do I Find Out If I am Eligible for a HDB Loan?

-Your HDB loan eligibility decides the maximum amount of loan you can borrow.
+Your HDB loan eligibility determines the maximum amount of money you can borrow.
 You can find out your HDB loan eligibility by applying for an HLE (HDB loan eligibility) letter.

 This will help you plan for your property purchase by providing you with information on how much you can borrow and what monthly repayments you will have to make accordingly.